 - Top-rated client reviews

-Once you’ve selected a few agents online, scope out their website, social media, reviews, property listings, and more to see how they professionally market themselves.
-Their online presence may also provide a further look into their personality, and show whether they’re using current technology and trends.
+Once you’ve selected a few agents online, scope out their websites, social media, reviews, property listings, and more to see how they professionally market themselves.
+Their online presence may also provide a further look into their personalities and show whether they’re using current technology and trends.

-For a deeper dive, Google the agent’s name and read additional reviews wherever you can.
+For a deeper dive, Google each agent’s name and read additional reviews wherever you can.
 Notice which positive qualities are mentioned repeatedly and see how the agent responds to any negative reviews.

 2. Get referrals from a trusted source

-In a 2022 survey, the National Association of Realtors concluded 36% of sellers found their agent through referrals by family and friends, and another 27% stuck with an agent they had previously used when selling or buying a home.
+In a 2023 survey, the National Association of Realtors concluded that 65% of sellers found their agent through referrals by family and friends or used an agent they had worked with before to buy or sell a home.

 3. Look for red flags